 "At least he gave you his memory," Ginny murmured to Harry.
-She put her arms around him; he stared blankly out over the dark sea.
+She put her arms around him as he stared blankly out over the dark sea.
 "Love, there was nothing you could have done.
 He wanted to die, and no one was going to stop him."

-He suddenly needed Ginny, needed her solidity, and needed the certainty of her existence that was the anchor of his life.
+He suddenly needed Ginny, needed her solidity, needed the certainty of her existence that was the anchor of his life.
 He wished they were alone, at home, in their bed, where he could taste her lips, feel the heat of her body, breath deeply the smell of her sweet fragrance and the musk of her sex.
-Only her physical being had substance; suddenly everything else seemed insubstantial, in a universe tottering on itself, about to crash on top of him, bury him, suffocate him, obliterate him as it had just obliterated Chadwick Chamberlain.
+Only her physical being had substance; everything else had become insubstantial, about to crash on top of him, obliterate him as it had just obliterated Chadwick Chamberlain.

-Hold me, love, Ginny said in his mind.
+Hold me, Ginny said in his mind.
 We will be okay.

 Harry laughed out loud and glanced quickly around, embarrassed.
 They were alone; everyone had gone back inside the cottage.
-"That's right," he said.
 "I'll elaborate when we get home."

 He took another breath and wiped his face.
 He went to the edge of the cliff and peered down.
 "Light your wand again," he said to Ginny.
-With a quiet "Accio," the body rose toward them.
-Harry put it gently down on the grass.
-He conjured a large blanket and covered it.
+With a quiet "Accio," the body rose towards them and settled gently on the grass.
+Harry conjured a large blanket and covered it.

-They went inside the still room where everyone looked up at them except Patience, who was on the sofa, still weeping, with Fleur at her side, an arm around her.
+They went inside the quiet room where everyone looked up at them except Patience, who was on the couch, still weeping, with Fleur at her side, an arm around her.
 "I brought the body up," Harry said.
-"Mrs. Chamberlain, we'll leave you here now."
+"Mrs. Chamberlain, we'll leave you here."

 She nodded silently and Fleur gave Harry a grateful smile.
-He nodded to Bill and the two of them walked back outside.
+He glanced at Bill and the two of them walked back outside.
 Bill gazed at the form underneath the blanket.